 Introduction to Blueberries

-Blueberries are one of the most versatile and healthy berries around!!
-They are high in vitamins, polyphenols and anthocyanins.
-Delicious eaten fresh off the shrub there is also a dizzying number of ways they can be used ranging from sweet to savoury and even feature in juices and wines.
+Blueberries are one of the most versatile and healthy berries around!
+They are high in vitamins, polyphenols, and anthocyanins.
+Delicious eaten fresh off the shrub, there is also a dizzying number of ways they can be used—ranging from sweet to savoury—and even featured in juices and wines.

 History

-The Vaccinium family of plants have been around for thousands of years and were an important part of the First Nations Community long before Europeans Colonized the area that came to be known as Canada.
-The Vaccinium family of plants are found around the globe at higher latitudes.
-Blueberries did not begin to be cultivated commercially until the beginning of the 20th century.
-There are now North American Blueberry cultivars grown in New Zealand and South America.
+The Vaccinium family of plants has been around for thousands of years and were an important part of the First Nations community long before Europeans colonized what is now Canada.
+These plants grow around the globe in higher latitudes.
+Blueberries were not cultivated commercially until the early 20th century.
+Today, North American blueberry cultivars are also grown in places like New Zealand and South America.

 Container Growing

-Container Growing Many blueberries can be grown in containers as long as their soil PH and moisture requirements are met.
-Companion planting with wild strawberries in a large pot (about the size of a half oak barrel) will help to hold in the moisture and the acidic PH will give the strawberries a great tangy flavour.
+Many blueberries can be grown in containers as long as their soil pH and moisture needs are met.
+Companion planting with wild strawberries in a large pot (about the size of a half oak barrel) helps retain moisture, and the acidic pH enhances the strawberries’ tangy flavour.

 Pollination